darkturbio/IASC-1P04/README.md

 # IASC-1P04 | Musa Ali

-Welcome to the websiteof my Twine Game, created for the course IASC 1P04 at Brock University.
+Welcome to the website of my Twine Game, created for the course IASC 1P04 at Brock University.

 ## Playtest
 Playtest my game [here]